ASoelvsten/IX-ML-Resources/README.md

 - [GitHub repository](https://github.com/austin-mroz/2024-BO-summer-school/blob/main/tutorial-notebooks/SargentBOSummerSchool_BayBE.ipynb) by one of our fellows, Austin Mroz, on Bayesian optimisation.

+- [GitHub repository](https://github.com/lhelleckes/bayesian-kinetics-tutorial) by one of our fellows, Laura Helleckes, on Bayesian kinetics.

 ### Reinforcement learning

 Have a look at the [book](https://www.marl-book.com/) by S. V. Albrecht and [blog](https://agents-lab.org/blog/) by the Autonomous Agents Research Group.